sway2020/GravitativeCableCar/README.md

 ## Contact
 Steam workhsop [link](https://steamcommunity.com/sharedfiles/filedetails/?id=2094830335)

-This is not my main Github account so you probably would get a faster response if you send me a Steam message
+You can use Githib's issues tab or send me a Steam messge.
+This is not my main Github account so you probably would get a faster response if you send me a Steam message.

 Here is an [anonymous Google form](https://forms.gle/13tXrXU5HFw3PrNRA) for people who don't have Github account and want to make feedback/bug/issue report in private or without letting me know their Steam/Github usernames.